pyranha-labs/atoparser/README.md

 [![license: MIT](https://img.shields.io/badge/license-MIT-lightgrey)](LICENSE)

-# PyAtop
+# Atoparser

-PyAtop is a zero dependency Atop log processing library written in Python.
+Atoparser is a zero dependency Atop log processing library written in Python.
 The library supports reading binary C data directly from compressed or uncompressed Atop log files, without the need to install Atop or call a subprocess.
 The converted data contains structured Python objects, that can then be used for JSON, CSV, or other types of output, storage, and analysis.